 Edmund Ironside (reigned for 7 months).

-No biography was found for Edmund Ironside, but a summary can be found in Levi Roach’s Yale biography of Æthelred II, and in the following book on Edmund's son Edgar.
+No biography was found for Edmund Ironside, but a summary can be found in Levi Roach’s Yale biography of Æthelred II, and in the following book on Edmund's son Edward.

 Edward Ætheling (Exlie).